sequenceiq/blog/source/_posts/2014-07-13-groovy-and-java-runtime-bug.markdown

 <!-- more -->

-The AmbariClient is written in Groovy and in this case used by a Java application.
+The Ambari REST Client is written in Groovy and in this case used by a Java application.
 You can find the sample bug in our [repository](https://github.com/sequenceiq/sequenceiq-samples/tree/master/groovy-bug).
 The same thing could have been achieved with reflection as well.
 Do you know why this can happen?
-It could be an interview question...
+It's a good candidate for an interview question, isn't it ...